joshbegley/nyt-latest/README.md

 `Dmitriy Popov, 20, who killed O’Shae Sibley, 28, at a gas station in Brooklyn was found guilty of manslaughter as a hate crime, which carries a sentence of up to 25 years.`\
 https://www.nytimes.com/2026/06/08/nyregion/oshae-sibley-murder-hate-crime.html

-**Trump Nominates Todd Blanche for Attorney General**\
+**Trump Nominates Blanche for Attorney General, Setting Up Confirmation Fight**\
-`As acting attorney general, Mr. Blanche has shown a willingness to execute the president’s maximalist demands.
+`As acting attorney general, Todd Blanche has shown a willingness to execute the president’s maximalist demands.
 Whether the Senate will confirm him remains unclear.`\
 https://www.nytimes.com/2026/06/08/us/politics/trump-todd-blanche-attorney-general.html

 **Netanyahu Called Off Iran Strikes After Trump Claimed Progress in Nuclear Talks, Officials Say**\